TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                            to the result of the current row..
 E.g. take this row and divide it by the result from row x and treat the result as a percent.
 For example, this could calculate the value of investments as a percentage of total networth...
+                           UORs can be chained together.
+E.G. row 3 can use row 2 and row 2 can use row 1

 - Hide row when options: Never, Always(Disable), balance = X, balance >= X, balance <= X. DEFAULT FOR X is ZERO